hl5284925/Project-2---GenreManagement/README.md

 1. I did not have a clear mind about the application purpose, and not sure about what I wanted the application to look like.
 After some brainstorming, research and discussion, I finally decided to start with basic version instead of having a big picture in mind but don't know where to start.
 2. I wanted to create ManytoMany relationship in JPA, did some effort but still did not make it work, so finally gave up this feature in the project, hope I could make it work in future versions.

-## Special acknowledgement🤗😊🥰
+## Special Thanks 🤗😊🥰
-⋅⋅* Dhrubo: helped me to brainstorm and think what is my application purpose ⋅⋅* Julio: gave me advice and ideas about the application features, helped me debug and explain to me whenever I had any issues.
+- Dhrubo: helped me to brainstorm and think what is my application purpose.
+- Julio: gave me advice and ideas about the application features, helped me debug and explain to me whenever I had any issues.